wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

 # Installing NGINX Ingress Controller with integrated Wallarm services

-These instructions provide you with the steps to deploy the Wallarm Ingress controller to your K8s cluster using Helm.
+These instructions provide you with the steps to deploy the Wallarm Ingress controller to your K8s cluster using Helm when there are no other non-NGINX Ingress controllers deployed.

 ## Requirements